05.02.2021 – 07.11.2021

 The view from above enabled by flying puts borders into perspective and reflects the concepts of state territories and borders.
 Besides the changed perspective, states face further challenges: who owns the sky and how high does a state reach?
 Airspace can be a public space that enables communication and mobility beyond borders, but also a national or supranational sphere or war zone.

 The exhibition “Beyond States.
 The Boundaries of Statehood” at the Zeppelin Museum explores these contrary developments and examines the current and future meaning of the state according to the three constituting factors: state territory, citizenship, and state authority.
 The show also looks back on the 19th century and supplements the artistic positions with exhibits involving borders, statehood, and the concomitant propaganda in aviation.

-Invited artists: Nevin Aladağ, James Bridle, Simon Denny, Forensic Oceanography, Jacob Hurwitz-Goodman & Daniel Keller, Peng!
-Kollektiv, Christopher Kulendran Thomas, Henrike Naumann, Jonas Staal
+Invited artists: Nevin Aladağ, James Bridle, Simon Denny, Forensic Oceanography / Forensic Architecture, Jacob Hurwitz-Goodman & Daniel Keller, Peng! collektive, Christopher Kulendran Thomas, Henrike Naumann, Jonas Staal